NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Contortion Crown.md

 abilities_mid:
   - name: ""
   - name: "Improvised Block"
-    desc: "`pf2:r`  **Trigger** The contortion crown would take damage while Inhabiting an object\n**Effect** The crown wards off the blow with its improvised carapace.
+    desc: "`pf2:r`  **Trigger** The contortion crown would take damage while Inhabiting an object\n* * *\n\n**Effect** The crown wards off the blow with its improvised carapace.
 The object's Hardness prevents up to 15 damage.
 The crown and the object both take any remaining damage, possibly breaking or destroying the object and expelling the crown.
 The object has 60 Hit Points and a Break Threshold of 30."

 attacks:
   - name: ""